patrickleet/parcel-react-ssr/README.md

 # parcel-react-ssr

-Simple example of how to do server-rendering.
+Simple example of how to do streaming server-rendering.
 You will not believe how easy it is!

 Using:

 * parcel-bundler
 * react
 * react-router-dom
-* react-helmet (SEO)
+* react-helmet-async (SEO)
 * react-imported-component (Code Splitting)
+* styled-components (Streaming CSS-in-JS)

 Handy Extras